North German Confederation: Member states

-Lauenburg is sometimes mentioned as one of the member states, sometimes not.
-It was one of the three duchies that had earlier belong to Denmark.
-Lauenburg was a state with the Prussian king as duke until 1876, when it became a part of the Prussian province of Schleswig-Holstein.
+The Duchy of Saxe-Lauenburg is sometimes included as one of the member states, but it was not a separate member state enumerated in the constitution of the Confederation.
+It was one of the three duchies that earlier had belonged to Denmark.
+Saxe-Lauenburg was ruled in personal union by the Prussian king as its duke until July 1876, when the duchy was incorporated into the Prussian province of Schleswig-Holstein.